 The reciprocal lattice vectors are defined in the BXSF file relative to $k$-space axes $\hat{x}_{RUC}$, $\hat{y}_{RUC}$, $\hat{z}_{RUC}$, such that, for example:

-According to convention, these axes are chosen so that $\vec{a}$ lies along $\hat{x}_{RUC}$ (that is, $a_{y} = a_{z} = 0$); for a cubic or tetragonal reciprocal unit cell, $\vec{b}$ lies along $\hat{y}_{RUC}$ and $\vec{c}$ lies along $\hat{z}_{RUC}$.
+According to convention, these axes are usually chosen so that $\vec{a}$ lies along $\hat{x}_{RUC}$ (that is, $a_{y} = a_{z} = 0$); for a cubic or tetragonal reciprocal unit cell, $\vec{b}$ lies along $\hat{y}_{RUC}$ and $\vec{c}$ lies along $\hat{z}_{RUC}$.
+Note, however, that the super cell generation procedure can accommodate a reciprocal unit cell defined by any arbitrary reciprocal lattice vectors $\vec{a}$, $\vec{b}$ and $\vec{c}$, including those that are not orthogonal.

 Since the super cell is aligned with the magnetic field ($\hat{z}_{SC} || \vec{H}$), it has a different coordinate system, and a coordinate transformation is needed to map the super-cell points back to the original reference frame:

 where $s = \sin\phi$, $t = \cos\phi$, $u = 1 - \cos\phi$, $v = \sin\theta$, $w = \cos\theta$, $\phi$ is the polar angle of the magnetic field measured from $\hat{z}_{RUC}$ down toward the $\hat{x}_{RUC}$--$\hat{y}_{RUC}$ plane, and $\theta$ is the azimuthal angle of the magnetic field measured from $\hat{x}_{RUC}$ toward $\hat{y}_{RUC}$.
 Both coordinate systems share the same origin.